ChocoChocolatto/challenge/README.md

 How we review
 -------------

 Your application will be reviewed by at least `one` of our engineers.
-We do take into consideration your experience level.
+We do take into consideration the level of your experience.

 **We value quality over feature-completeness**.
 It is fine to leave things aside provided you call them out in your project's README.
 The goal of this code sample is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.